PolymeshAssociation/signing-managers/packages/browser-extension-signing-manager/README.md

-# local-signing-manager
+# browser-extension-signing-manager

-Polymesh SDK (v13+) compatible signing manager that manages accounts and signs via a polkadot compatible browser wallet extension.
+Polymesh SDK (14+) compatible signing manager that manages accounts and signs via a polkadot compatible browser wallet extension.

 This library was generated with [Nx](https://nx.dev).